AI-summer-club/Lecture-4-Natural-Language-Processing-NLP-and-Sentiment-Analysis/nlp-lecture-lab-markdown.md

 ```

 ### Model Improvement
+Put the code you finished into ChatGPT to evaluate the model
 Explore techniques to improve the model's performance, such as hyperparameter tuning, adding dropout layers, or using pre-trained language models (e.g., BERT).